 5 Numerical Experiments

-The first experiment is related to a mesh which consists of 5072 tetrahedra and 1140 nodes.
-Here the refinement criteria is based on the distance from the tetrahedron's gravity centre to a corner of the domain.
+The first experiement is related to a mesh which consists of 5072 tetrahedra and 1140 nodes.
+Here the refinement criteria is based on the distance from the gravity center of the tetrahedron to a corner of the domain.